I am a writer with a great interest in German Shepherds, cats, and animals in general. I hope you enjoy my articles.

 Then, move your hand slowly up, further above their head, and a little bit closer towards them.
 Your dog will likely follow the movement of your hand and end up in a position something between kneeling and crouching.
 If you move your hand further back enough, they will end up in the sitting posture.

 As soon as your dog’s butt touches the ground, say “sit.”
 When you do this, you can extend the hand that’s not holding the treat to make whatever hand sign that you want to reinforce the behavior.
 As your dog remains sitting, you can give them the treat.
 This is the moment where most of the learning and reinforcement actually occurs.

 The next thing that you’ll have to do will probably be the longest and most difficult part of the training session.
 You’ll have to keep training, every day until your dog really gets the command.
 German Shepherds are very intelligent and they need to have something occupying their mind, so they will probably be eager to engage in this sort of training.
 You can even mix it in with their daily exercise and take down two birds with one stone.

 As your dog begins to understand the command, you won’t need to use the entire sitting procedure.
 You can begin just using the verbal command and the hand signs, preferably together for added emphasis.

 After your dog has begun to be familiar with both, you can drop either the hand command or the verbal command and begin training with each separately.
 At the end of the training, you should be able to have your dog sit by using either the verbal or the physical command.

 - Don’t train by punishment or aggression.
-These are ways that you will train your dog to resent you and to not respect your authority, or if they do respect it it will be out of fear.
+These are ways that you will train your dog to resent you and do not respect your authority, or if they do respect it will be out of fear.
 Use positive reinforcement.